smithy-lang/smithy-rs/tools/ci-build/README.md

 - `acquire-build-image`: Script that retrieves the build image from public ECR or builds one locally depending on the state of the tools directory.
 If the tools have changed (in git history), then it opts to build a new image rather than reuse an existing one.
+- `add-local-user.dockerfile`: Creates a user in the build image with the host's user ID
 - `build-image.dockerfile`: Dockerfile used to create the build image
 - `build.docker-compose.yml`: Docker Compose file for using the build image
 - `ci-action`: Script for running CI actions inside of the Docker build image